 - You may call to request an interlibrary loan at 623-930-3531 (Main Library), 623-930-3831 (Foothills Branch), or 623-930-3431 (Velma Teague Branch).

 The interlibrary loan service is free of charge, unless the lending library requires reimbursement for shipping.
 Most loans are free; we will inform you of any charges before we borrow any items on your behalf.

 When the material arrives, we will inform you using the same method you receive your hold notices from the library, by phone, mail or email.
-You will pick up the material at the Circulation Desk of the Main Library, the Foothills Branch or the Velma Teague Branch, depending on which library you specified in your request.
+You will pick up the material at the Public Service Desk of the Main Library, the Foothills Branch or the Velma Teague Branch, depending on which library you specified in your request.

 We make every effort to fill your request.
 However, we may be unable to obtain your material because no participating library has purchased it, because the material is in heavy demand at all participating libraries, because the material is rare or is a limited edition, or because the material is a reference work and cannot be borrowed via ILL.